 Multi-user collaborative workflow has been significantly altered in DaVinci Resolve 14, using "bin locking" to manage who has access to what when multiple collaborators open the same project.
-However, as before, collaborative workflow allows multiple artists to do simultaneous editing, grading, and Media Pool clip management and metadata entry within a single project for which Collaboration has been enabled.
-Multiple users can simultaneously access the same Timeline within the same project to edit and grade at the same time, while other editors and assistants can open different bins containing different timelines within the same project to do their work.
+However, collaborative workflow also allows multiple artists to do simultaneous editing, compositing, grading, and metadata entry to clips on the same timeline within a single project for which Collaboration has been enabled.
+Multiple users can simultaneously access the same timeline within the same project to edit, composite, and grade at the same time, while other editors and assistants can open different bins containing different timelines within the same project to do editorial and media management.
 This chapter describes how to set up multiple DaVinci Resolve workstations to collaborate, and how to use bin locking to work together.